-You’re planning a trip to England, and a must-do on your wish list is visiting Stratford-Upon-Avon, home of William Shakespeare.
+You’re planning a trip to England, and a must-do on your list is visiting Stratford-Upon-Avon, home of William Shakespeare.
 But what if your travelling companion is not a fan?
 No problem.
 There’s plenty for everyone to do in this lovely Cotswold Village and the surrounding area.
 You both might like to see Warwick or Kenilworth Castle, only about fifteen minutes away.
-When you’re back in Stratford, here are some possibilities for your partner as you take off for Anne Hathaway’s Cottage.
+When you’re back in Stratford, here are some non-Shakespeare possibilities, as you take off for Anne Hathaway’s Cottage.

 The Guild Chapel